Berlin Tegel Airport: 1995 onwards

 The events of the early post-reunification years (1990–1995) were followed by further, high-profile international route launches and growing consolidation among German airlines with a major presence at Tegel.

 Amongst the former were the December 2005 launch of Tegel Airport's first-ever scheduled service to the Qatari capital Doha by Qatar Airways, operated non-stop at an initial frequency of four flights a week, and Air Berlin's November 2010 launch of non-stop, thrice-weekly Tegel–Dubai flights (another first).
 This was followed by the latter's May 2011 launch of a non-stop, four-times-a-week Tegel–JFK service.

 The latter began with British Airways mid-2003 sale for a symbolic €1 (72p) of its German subsidiary DBA to Intro Verwaltungsgesellschaft, a Nuremberg-based consultancy and investment company headed by German entrepreneur Hans Rudolf Wöhrl who founded German charter airline Eurowings and also was a former DBA board member.
 Further consolidation among Tegel's German airlines took place when Air Berlin entered into an agreement to assume Germania's management shortly before the death of that airline's founder, took over DBA and gained control of LTU.
 These events occurred in November 2005, August 2006 and March 2007, respectively.

-On 9 October 2017, Air Berlin announced termination of all of its own operations, excluding wetleases, by the end of the month leading to the loss of the airport's largest customer.
+On 9 October 2017, Air Berlin announced termination of all of its own operations, excluding wet leases, by the end of the month, leading to the loss of the airport's largest customer.
 On 28 October 2017, easyJet announced it would take over some of bankrupt Air Berlin's former assets at Tegel Airport to gradually start its own base operations there on 7 January 2018.
-Previously, it only served Berlin Schönefeld Airport, which is already an easyJet base.
+Previously, it only served Berlin Schönefeld Airport, which was already an easyJet base.

 As a consequence of the COVID-19 pandemic in Germany, passenger numbers at Tegel declined significantly.
 On 29 April 2020, airport management announced plans to close Tegel temporarily from 1 June 2020.
 However, shortly after this plan was cancelled with the airport remaining operational until early November 2020.